Updated September 1, 2023

-Let’s say that you purchase a gun through a private sale, or someone gives you a gun as a gift; do you have to register the gun in your name?
+Let’s say that you purchase a gun through a private sale or someone gives you a gun as a gift.
+Do you have to register the gun in your name?
 No, you do not have to register it.
-There is no gun registry in Texas or at the federal level, so there is no one for you to register your gun with.
+There is no gun registry in Texas or at the federal level.
+Therefore, there is no one for you to register your gun with.
 Legally, there is nothing that you have to do in a private sale or when gifting a firearm as far as recording the transaction.

-What are the laws on carrying a handgun concealed or open in public?
+What are the Laws on Carrying a Handgun, Concealed or Open, in public?

 30.06, 30.07, and 51% signs: